Context: hobby hunting in Switzerland

-This section provides context on the IG Wild beim Wild platform and frames the articles published here on hobby hunting in Switzerland.
+This section provides context on the platform of IG Wild beim Wild and situates the articles published here on hobby hunting in Switzerland.

-In short: Wild beim Wild is an independent platform for fact-checks, research and background analyses on hunting in Switzerland.
-We scrutinize claims, contextualize sources and show what data, studies and current hunting law actually support.
+In short: Wild beim Wild is an independent platform for fact checks, research and background analysis on hunting in Switzerland.
+We scrutinise claims, contextualise sources and show what data, studies and applicable hunting law actually demonstrate.

 Why does Wild beim Wild exist?

-The hunting debate in Switzerland is highly politicized.
-Figures, individual cases and studies are often used selectively, sometimes without context or with truncated conclusions.
-Wild beim Wild starts precisely there: we make statements verifiable, identify uncertainties and draw a clear line between facts, interpretation and evaluation.
-This provides orientation in an emotionally charged hunting critique debate.
+The debate around hobby hunting is highly politicised in Switzerland.
+Figures, individual cases and studies are often used selectively, sometimes without context or with abridged conclusions.
+This is precisely where Wild beim Wild comes in: we make statements verifiable, name uncertainties and clearly distinguish between facts, interpretation and assessment.
+This provides orientation in an emotionally charged debate around hobby hunting.

 What position does the platform take?

-Wild beim Wild criticizes hobby hunting as a practice that is problematic from both a societal and an animal welfare law perspective.
+Wild beim Wild criticises hobby hunting as a practice that is problematic both socially and in terms of animal welfare law.
 We argue with verifiable sources, documented cases, official data on crime and hunting as well as research literature.
-The goal is a transparent debate about whether and in what form hunting fits into a modern conservation policy.
+The aim is a transparent debate about whether and in what form hobby hunting fits into a modern conservation policy.

 Why is Geneva a hobby-hunting-free model?

-The canton of Geneva is Switzerland's central reference case demonstrating that a region can function without hobby hunting.
-Since the ban on hunting by private hunters, the state has taken over the necessary wildlife management there.
-Where interventions are needed, they are carried out by cantonal specialist agencies and gamekeepers, with clear rules, transparency, and oversight.
-For wildlife, this means less recreational disturbance from hunting; for the public, more accountability; and for policymakers, a real-world model showing that abolishing hobby hunting is practically feasible.
+The canton of Geneva is the key reference case in Switzerland for the fact that a region can function without hobby hunting.
+Since the ban on private hobby hunting, the state has taken over the necessary wildlife management there.
+Where interventions are needed, they are carried out by cantonal specialist agencies and game wardens, with clear rules, transparency and oversight.
+For wild animals this means less leisure-related disturbance from hobby hunting, for the public more accountability, and for politics a real model that shows: abolishing hobby hunting is practically feasible.

-A fact check responds to a clearly formulated claim.
-We show where it comes from, what data exists on it, and what conclusion can be drawn from it.
+A fact check answers a clearly formulated claim.
+We show where it comes from, what data exists on it and what conclusion follows from it.
 Not every topic allows for a simple yes-or-no answer.
-In such cases, we identify the limits of the available data and explain the necessary assumptions.
-This methodology deliberately differs from opinion-driven commentary on hunting.
+In such cases we name the limits of the data situation and explain the necessary assumptions.
+This methodology deliberately differs from opinion-driven articles on hobby hunting.

 What topics does Wild beim Wild cover?

-The focus is on hunting policy, hunting law, kills, animal suffering, animal rights, enforcement practice, wildlife management, and the role of authorities and associations.
+At the centre are hunting policy, hunting law, kills, animal suffering, animal rights, enforcement practice, wildlife management and the role of authorities and associations.
 Content is bundled into thematic dossiers so that recurring political initiatives can be classified more quickly.

 Terms shape perception.
-The term predator describes functionally what animals such as the wolf or lynx are biologically, without activating threat imagery.
-This linguistic precision is central to the debate about predators in Switzerland: wolves, lynx, foxes, and coexistence.
+The expression predator describes functionally what animals such as the wolf or lynx are biologically, without activating images of threat.
+This linguistic precision is central to the debate around predators in Switzerland: wolf, lynx, fox and coexistence.

-We distinguish between protection status, management tools, and real-world conflicts.
-Coexistence is a question of planning, prevention, funding, and enforcement.
-We analyze which measures demonstrably work and how political decisions come about, for example in dealing with wildlife and livestock farming.
+We distinguish between protection status, management instruments and real conflicts.
+Coexistence is a question of planning, prevention, financing and enforcement.
+We analyse which measures demonstrably work and how political decisions come about, for example in dealing with wild animals and livestock farming.

-Is this a news site or a dossier project?
+Is this a news page or a dossier project?

 Both.
-Alongside current articles, we are building long-term knowledge collections.
-Dossiers provide a structured entry point and help readers more quickly recognize and contextualize recurring arguments in hunting policy.
+Alongside current articles, we are building up long-term collections of knowledge.
+Dossiers enable a structured introduction and help to recognise and classify recurring arguments in hunting policy more quickly.

 How do you ensure transparency?

-We cite sources, link to original documents, and separate opinion from verifiable statements.
-When the body of research on hunting studies is only of limited reliability, we say so openly.
-Particularly with culls, population figures, or damage reports, context is crucial in order to avoid misinterpretation.
+We name sources, link to original documents and separate opinion from verifiable statements.
+When the body of research on hobby hunting is only of limited reliability, we say so openly.
+Particularly with kills, population figures or damage reports, context is decisive in order to avoid misinterpretations.

-For the public, the media, and politicians, it offers orientation in a complex and emotionally charged topic.
-Use current articles to put events into context, and open the dossiers for the bigger picture.
-For political debates, we provide vetted sources and argumentation aids, such as template texts for parliamentary motions in cantonal parliaments.
+For the public, the media and politics it offers orientation in a complex, emotionally charged topic.
+Use current articles to classify events and open the dossiers for the wider context.
+For political discussions we provide verified sources and argumentation aids, such as template texts for parliamentary motions in cantonal parliaments.